CDRH/datura/schema.md

 * **uriXML** (full URL to XML of data, when available)
 * **uriHTML** (full URL to HTML snippit of data)
 * **dataType** (the format the data was originally stored in at CDRH. current options: tei, dublin_core, vra_core, csv)
+* * **fig_location** Used when the figures are kept in a place other than the normal place CDRH will store images.
+* **image_id** Used when an image id does not match the file id.
+This is NOT multivalued, and is meant to only link to one image (for instance, the one which will be used as the thumbnail)

 ### Dublin Core Metadata Elements.